jefffhaynes/BinarySerializer/README.md

 ### FieldAlignmentAttribute ###

-The FieldAlignment attribute can be used to force fields to align to a constant or bound (probably unusual) value while keeping bound field lengths intact.
-For example, you may have construct wherein the length of a group is specified, but with the qualifier than irrespective of the value the grouping will be 32-bit aligned.
-In that case, you may need to specify:
+The FieldAlignment attribute can be used to force field alignment to a constant or bound (probably unusual) value while keeping bound field lengths intact.
+For example, take a construct wherein the length of a complex field is specified, but with the qualifier that irrespective of the specified length the grouping will be 32-bit aligned.
+In that case, we may need to specify:

 ```c#
 public class Entry